Jeff Green NBA Playoffs Player Props: Nuggets vs. Heat

 Jeff Green Insights vs. the Heat

-- Green has taken 5.9 shots per game this season and made 2.9 per game, which account for 4.6% and 4.5%, respectively, of his team's total.
+- Green is responsible for attempting 4.6% of his team's field goal attempts this season with 5.9 per game.

-- Green's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Green's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Heat have conceded 109.8 points per contest, which is second-best in the NBA.
+- The Heat are the second-best defensive team in the league, conceding 109.8 points per game.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.
+- The Heat are the sixth-ranked team in the league, allowing 41.9 rebounds per game.

-- The Heat are the 14th-ranked team in the league, giving up 25.6 assists per game.
+- Giving up 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.

-- Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.
+- Looking at 3-pointers, the Heat have given up 13.1 makes per contest, 28th in the NBA.

 Jeff Green vs. the Heat